 Refunds under GST are allowed to taxpayers in the following cases:

-• Any amount paid to the individual, including the interest and tax amount, which is not passed on to any other person in any incidence
+- The individual receives any amount, including the interest and tax, if it is not passed on to any other person in any instance.

 Tax optimisation and cost savings through regular taxpayer registration

 Let’s say a business person buys raw materials for manufacturing a product.
 And they have a specific amount of tax on materials purchases.
 It is termed as input efforts.
-But when the products from the same raw material are sold, the finished product is called the output.
-The tax credit is claimed on the output, which has already been paid to the vendor or supplier.
+When businesses sell products made from the same raw material, they refer to the finished product as the output.
+They can claim the tax credit on the output, which they have already paid to the vendor or supplier.
 And the outstanding liability is only for the balance tax.

 Input tax credit can also eliminate the possibility of double taxation.
 This is the major component of GST.
 Besides, input tax credit also eliminates the cascading impact of taxes.
-In simple words, the tax liability is reduced to a great extent for registered regular taxpayers.
+In simple words, registered regular taxpayers can significantly reduce their tax liability.

 Eligibility criteria and procedures for claiming input tax credit and refunds